 Bennett Callaghan, a postdoc at the Stone Center on Socio-Economic Inequality at the City University of New York, went incognito on the streets of downtown New York and Chicago playing the role of a panhandler asking busy pedestrians for money.
 He did so while wearing a sleek suit or a simple T-shirt and jeans outfit.

-Callaghan's behavior remained unchanged despite wearing different outfits.
-While he was stationed at various busy areas with a lot of foot traffic holding a paper cup and a cardboard sign etched with a message about homelessness, his research assistants carefully counted the number of people that walked past Callaghan, approached him, and who ultimately donated money.
+Callaghan’s behavior remained unchanged despite wearing different outfits.
+While he was stationed at various busy areas with a lot of foot traffic holding a paper cup and a cardboard sign etched with a message about homelessness, his research assistants carefully counted the number of people who walked past Callaghan, approached him, and ultimately donated money.

 This simple but effective field experiment showed that people donated more than twice as much money to the scientist when he was wearing a high-status suit compared to when he was drabbed in a lower-status outfit.
-Over the course of 3.5 cumulative hours, Callaghan raised $54.11 wearing a suit, compared to $21.15 over 4 hours wearing low-status clothes.

-“While we expected that the displaying high-status symbols would lead to an increase in giving, I was still surprised by the size of this difference — a more than two-fold increase in donations,” Callaghan explained for PsyPost.
 “I was also somewhat surprised by some of the different ways in which people interacted with me, as the confederate, in the two conditions.
 For instance, when I was dressed in high-status clothing, several individuals gave donations of $5 or $10 and one dropped a business card in my cup rather than give a one-time donation.”

 Since the only thing that differed was his outfit, the researchers make a strong case for the role of status signaling in influencing people's interactions with the panhandler.
 Why such a strong effect though?